jeremehancock/Bludit-Pi/README.md

 3. Follow the steps to complete the Bludit installation

 ## Note
-If you receive an error message when loading Bludit in a your web browser it could be that a step in the build process failed for some reason.
+If you receive an error message when loading Bludit in your web browser it could be that a step in the build process failed for some reason.
 It is safe to re-run the build.

 ## Disclaimer
 All code is provided as-is without any warranty.
 Use at your own risk.